jmettraux/rufus-rtm/README.txt

 * RTM_FROB
 * RTM_AUTH_TOKEN

+(Note since version 0.2, it's OK to not set these environment variables and to pass their values for each method with :api_key, :shared_secret, :frob and :auth_token optional parameters (see test_2 of test/tasks_test.rb))

 You have to apply for the first two ones at http://www.rememberthemilk.com/services/api/keys.rtm

 Once you have the API key and the shared secret, you have to get the frob and the auth token.
 Fire your 'irb' and